Admiral Hipper-class cruiser: General characteristics

 The ships' hulls were constructed from longitudinal steel frames.
 The hulls were divided into fourteen watertight compartments and a double bottom that extended for 72 percent of the length of the keel.
+The vessels had a flush deck and a fairly substantial superstructure that included a large, armored conning tower forward, a tower foremast.
+Amidships, the cruisers had a hangar and catapult for their Arado Ar 196 reconnaissance floatplanes.
+Further aft, the ships had a pole mainmast and smaller, secondary conning tower.
 The Kriegsmarine regarded the ships as good sea boats, with gentle motion.
 At low speed, however, they were affected unpredictably by wind and currents.
 The ships heeled up to fourteen degrees and lost up to 50% speed with the rudder hard over at high speed.
 The ships had a standard complement of 42 officers and 1,340 enlisted men.
 Wartime modifications increased the crew to 51 officers and 1,548 sailors.
 The ships carried several smaller vessels, including two picket boats, two barges, one launch, one pinnace, and two dinghies.